pkp24/svt-av1-hdr/README.md

 Configure psychovisually-oriented pathways that bias towards sharpness and detail retention, at the possible expense of increased blocking and banding.
 The default is 0, with 1 being the most aggressive and 2 being less aggressive.

+- `--alt-ssim-tuning` *0 and 1*

+Enables VQ psychovisual optimizations from tune 0, as well as changing SSIM rate-distortion calculations by utilizing an alternative per-pixel variance function across 4X4, 8X8, and 16X16 blocks in addition to superblock-level SSIM rate-distortion tuning.
+Currently only operates on tunes 2 & 4.
+The default is 0.

 ### Modified Defaults